 Consider the Ant

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue with the Book of Proverbs with Chapter 6.
-In our text today we see the warning against foolish actions.
-We are given the example of the ant and how his diligence produces prosperity.
-In making application we see how we need to consider the ant.
-How he works hard in the harvest, is not lazy, and is diligent.
-If we follow the ants example we will prosper in this world.
+Today, we continue with the Book of Proverbs with Chapter 6.
+In our text today, we see the warning against foolish actions.
+We are given the example of the Ant and how his diligence produces prosperity.
+In making an application, we see how we need to consider the Ant.
+He works hard in the harvest, is not lazy, and is diligent.
+If we follow the Ant's example, we will prosper in this world.
 How about you?
 Are you diligent with the responsibilities the Lord gives you?
-Let us learn form our text today to remember to not be foolish but consider the Ant and be focused, diligent, and focused on what the Lord would have us to do.
+Let us learn from our text today to remember not to be foolish but to consider the Ant, be diligent, and focus on what the Lord would have us do.

 .